vega/vega/docs/docs/api/view.md

 Evaluates the underlying dataflow graph and returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves upon completion of dataflow processing and scengraph rendering.
 The optional *encode* argument is a String value indicating the name of a custom `"encode"` set to run in addition to the standard `"update"` encoder.
 Any scenegraph elements modified during dataflow evaluation will automatically be re-rendered in the view.

 Internally, this method invokes evaluation by the [Dataflow](https://github.com/vega/vega/blob/master/packages/vega-dataflow/src/dataflow/Dataflow.js) parent class, and then additionally performs rendering.
 The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve after rendering operations are complete.
+This method should not be invoked repeatedly until a prior call resolves: callers should `await` the result of runAsync (or use `.then(...)` chaining) before re-invoking the method.

 The optional *prerun* and *postrun* functions are callbacks that will be invoked immediately before and after dataflow evaluation and rendering.
 The callback functions are called with this view instance as the sole argument.
 The callbacks may be [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 If provided, *postrun* will be invoked *after* any callbacks registered via the [runAfter](#view_runAfter) method.